-Liquidity management is the process by which we ensure that adequate liquid funds are available for us and our subsidiaries.
-These funds are necessary in order for us and our subsidiaries to meet financial commitments on a timely basis.
+Liquidity management is the process by which the Corporation ensures that adequate liquid funds are available.
+These funds are necessary in order for the Corporation and its subsidiaries to meet financial commitments on a timely basis.
 These commitments include withdrawals by depositors, funding credit obligations to borrowers, paying dividends to shareholders, paying operating expenses, funding capital expenditures, and maintaining deposit reserve requirements.
-Liquidity is monitored and closely managed by the asset/liability committees at each subsidiary and by our asset/liability committee.
+Liquidity is monitored and closely managed by the asset/liability committee at each subsidiary and by the Corporation's asset/liability committee.

-Our liquidity is dependent upon our receipt of dividends from our bank subsidiaries, which are subject to certain regulatory limitations and access to other funding sources.
+Liquidity is dependent upon the Corporation's receipt of dividends from bank subsidiaries, which are subject to certain regulatory limitations and access to other funding sources.
 Liquidity of our bank subsidiaries is derived primarily from core deposit growth, principal payments received on loans, the sale and maturity of investment securities, net cash provided by operating activities, and access to other funding sources.

 The most stable source of liability-funded liquidity for both the long-term and short-term is deposit growth and retention in the core deposit base.
-In addition, we utilize advances from the Federal Home Loan Bank. ("FHLB") and a revolving line of credit with LaSalle Bank, N.A. as funding sources.
-At March 31, 2007, total borrowings from the FHLB were \$248,500,000.
+In addition, the Corporation utilizes advances from the Federal Home Loan Bank. ("FHLB") and a revolving line of credit with LaSalle Bank, N.A. as funding sources.
+At September 30, 2007, total borrowings from the FHLB were \$310,100,000.
 Our bank subsidiaries have pledged certain mortgage loans and certain investments to the FHLB.
-The total available remaining borrowing capacity from the FHLB at March 31, 2007, was \$102,507,000.
-At March 31, 2007, our revolving line of credit had a balance of \$ 9,000,000 and a remaining borrowing capacity of \$11,000,000.
+The total available remaining borrowing capacity from the FHLB at September 30, 2007, was \$38,342,000.
+At September 30, 2007, the revolving line of credit with LaSalle Bank, N.A. had a balance of \$20,000,000 and a remaining borrowing capacity of \$5,000,000.

-The principal source of asset-funded liquidity is investment securities classified as available-for-sale, the market values of which totaled \$467,305,000 at March 31, 2007, an increase of \$11,372,000 or 2.5 percent over December 31, 2006.
+The principal source of asset-funded liquidity is investment securities classified as available-for-sale, the market values of which totaled \$465,992,000 at September 30, 2007, an increase of \$10,059,000 or 2.2 percent over December 31, 2006.
 Securities classified as held-to-maturity that are maturing within a short period of time can also be a source of liquidity.
-Securities classified as held-to-maturity and that are maturing in one year or less totaled \$135,000 at March 31, 2007.
+Securities classified as held-to-maturity and that are maturing in one year or less totaled \$384,000 at September 30, 2007.
 In addition, other types of assets such as cash and due from banks, federal funds sold and securities purchased under agreements to resell, and loans and interest-bearing deposits with other banks maturing within one year are sources of liquidity.

-In the normal course of business, we are a party to a number of other off-balance sheet activities that contain credit, market and operational risk that are not reflected in whole or in part in our consolidated financial statements.
+In the normal course of business, the Corporation is a party to a number of other off-balance sheet activities that contain credit, market and operational risk that are not reflected in whole or in part in our consolidated financial statements.
 Such activities include: traditional off-balance sheet credit-related financial instruments, commitments under operating leases and long-term debt.

-We provide customers with off-balance sheet credit support through loan commitments and standby letters of credit.
-Summarized credit-related financial instruments at March 31, 2007 are as follows:
+The banks provide customers with off-balance sheet credit support through loan commitments and standby letters of credit.
+Summarized credit-related financial instruments at September 30, 2007 are as follows:

-(Dollars in thousands) At March 31, 2007

-Amounts of commitments: Loan commitments to extend credit Standby letters of credit 689,325 25,389
+(Dollars in thousands) At 9 September 30, 2007 Amounts of commitments: Loan commitments to extend credit 659,708 20,296 \$ 680,004 == =======

-\$ ==: 714,714